keyboardAnt/distributed-speculative-inference/README.md

 Run tests: `python ./scripts/test.py all` (from the project root)

 It runs tests that measure wall time serially and then the rest of the tests in parallel.
-You can run only the online tests (for example, with `python ./scripts/test.py serial -- -vvv`) or only the offline (`poetry run python ./scripts/test.py notserial -- -vvv`).
+You can run only the online tests (for example, with `python ./scripts/test.py online -- -vvv`) or only the offline (`poetry run python ./scripts/test.py offline -- -vvv`).

 #### Formatting